Live from the Southern Command in sunny South Florida.

 Whoa.

-Whoa, whoa, what's brought that on?
+Whoa, what's brought that on?

 What in the world is old Dung Heap talking about here?

-Because he talked about a dung heap one day.
+Well, that's our affectionate nickname for him, Rachel, because he talked about a dung heap one day.

 It alliteratively goes with Tom Dungheap Harkin.